The Entrance North

 The Entrance North hosts an older demographic, ranking in the top quartile nationwide

-The median age in The Entrance North is 46 years, which is higher than Greater Sydney's average of 37 years and also above Australia's median age of 38 years.
-Compared to the Greater Sydney average, the percentage of people aged 65-74 is notably higher at 14.3% in The Entrance North, while those aged 25-34 are under-represented at 8.3%.
-Between the 2021 Census and now, the population aged 75 to 84 has increased from 7.6% to 10.1%, while the percentage of people aged 5 to 14 has decreased from 10.3% to 9.4%.
-By 2041, forecasts indicate significant demographic changes in The Entrance North.
-The number of people aged 75 to 84 is projected to increase by 51 individuals (32%) from 163 to 215.
-This growth is driven entirely by the aging population, with those aged 65 and above comprising all of the projected population growth.
-Conversely, the populations aged 65-74 and 45-54 are expected to decline.
+The median age in The Entrance North is 46 years, which exceeds Greater Sydney's average of 37 years and is also higher than Australia's median age of 38 years.
+Locally, the 65-74 age cohort makes up 14.3%, significantly above the Greater Sydney average, while those aged 25-34 comprise only 8.3%.
+According to the 2021 Census, the population aged 75 to 84 has increased from 7.6% to 10.2%, whereas the 5-14 age group has decreased from 10.3% to 9.4%.
+By 2041, forecasts indicate substantial demographic shifts in The Entrance North.
+The 75 to 84 age cohort is projected to grow by 44 people (27%), from 164 to 209.
+This aging population trend is evident with those aged 65 and above contributing to all the projected growth.
+Conversely, the 65-74 and 25-34 age groups are expected to see population declines.

 Frequently Asked Questions - Age